My Udemy coursesJohn Bandler’s courses at Udemy on Law, Cyberlaw, Cybersecurity, Privacy, Policies, Learning

 3. How to learn, study, take an exam, write, and research

-This is a free quick course for anyone.
 Learning, studying, exam taking, writing, and researching are skills we all can (and should) improve upon.
 There are no magic tricks, just solid principles followed by your solid effort.
 This is a free course with just under 2 hours of lecture content and an outline handout.
+(Free course)

 Why did I build them?

-What if more people could have solid, reliable information about:
+People should have solid, reliable information about:

 • Law